All posts by beech

 Abstract:

 In this paper we explore the implications of new discoveries from recent archaeological excavations carried out along the coast of Abu Dhabi emirate in the southern Arabian Gulf.
 Investigations on Delma Island, Marawah Island and Ghagha Island have provided a new insight into Neolithic coastal life in the southern Gulf.
 Radiocarbon dates indicate that these coastal settlements were occupied by 6500 cal BC (on Ghagha Island), between 5800-4500 cal BC (on Marawah Island) and between 5400-4500 cal BC (on Delma Island).
 Remarkable settlements with stone architecture with clusters of stone-built rooms preserved to nearly one metre in height have been discovered on both Ghagha and Marawah Islands.
 Finds include interesting lithics assemblages, plaster vessel fragments, shell and stone beads and other artefacts.
 Here we will describe some of the key bioarchaeological remains discovered at these sites.
 These include relatively scarce evidence for the exploitation of terrestrial mammals, but abundant fish bones and marine shells, as well as evidence for the consumption of marine mammals, turtles and other marine organisms.
-Early evidence for the exploitation of what are presumed to be wild date palms has been identified from both Marawah Island and Delma Island, raising the possibility of them being harvested in Eastern Arabia prior to their subsequent regional domestication.
+Early evidence for the exploitation of what are presumed to be wild date palms has been identified from Delma Island, raising the possibility of them being harvested in Eastern Arabia prior to their subsequent regional domestication.
 Evidence of this highly specialised maritime economy demonstrates an alternative pathway and strategy utilised in this region of South-West Asia during the Neolithic period.
 It shows a complex interdependent economy that leveraged the region’s rich marine resources on the Fertile Coast.

 This paper will be presented in the following session: